DavidMedin/TestServer/README.md

 stopped after I got basic text to be transfered between the clients and server.
 Here's a screenshot of 3 clients (graphical windows) and one server (top left command line).
 ![clients](https://user-images.githubusercontent.com/45665232/118322235-6ff74d80-b4c4-11eb-9520-d873e012d39f.png)
+# Installation
+On the right side of this github reposoitory, click the "releases" page and download and unzip the "TestServer.zip" file.
+To run the client, go into the Client folder and double click the Client.exe program.
+To run the server, go into the Server folder and double click the Server.exe program.
 # Warning
 If you intend to run this, the server will want to get through the firewall, so if you don't want that, you can't run it!
 Maybe, I haven't tested if you click "no".